jake83741/vnc-lm/README.md

 #### Message Handling

 Messages are automatically paginated and support text files, links, and images (via multi-modal models or OCR based on `.env` settings).
 Edit prompts to refine responses, with conversations persisting across container restarts in `bot_cache.json`.
-Create conversation branches by replying 'branch' to any message.
+Create conversation branches by replying `branch` to any message.
 Hop between different conversation paths while maintaining separate histories.

 ----